carbon-language/carbon-lang/docs/design/generics/goals.md

 Our goal is to address this use case, known as
 [the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions),
-with a mechanism within generics that does enforce consistency so that type checking is possible without seeing all implementations.
+with a generics mechanism that does enforce consistency so that type checking is possible without seeing all implementations.
 This will be Carbon's replacement for open overloading.
 As a consequence, Carbon generics will need to be able to support operator overloading.